woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 5. Click the Download button.
 6. Open the downloaded file and confirm the status values match the table.

+### Fix end date for last periods #6584
+1. Update your system clock to March 2021
+2. Create a completed order on 29th February 2020
+3. Go to Analytics > Revenue
+4. In the date range filter, select "Last Month" preset and compare to "Previous Year"
+5. Observe that 29th February sales are included
+6. In the date range filter, select "Last Week" preset and compare to "Previous Year"
+7. Observe that the end date is the same as the current year's end date
+8. In the date range filter, select "Last Quarter" preset and compare to "Previous Year"
+9. Observe that the end date is the same as the selected quarter and subtract 1 year
+10. In the date range filter, select "Last Year" preset and compare to "Previous Year"
+11. Observe that the end date is the same as the selected year and subtract 1 year
 ## 2.5.0

 ### Fix WC Home crash when the Analytics is disabled #7339